 Children are naturally curious and want to know everything when they are young.
 They want to know about everything.
-This can lead to a lot of frustration for parents since they can’t keep up with the endless conversations, questions, and assignments.
-As time passes, however, curiosity, along with a brain that’s ready to be trained, grows into an understanding mind.
+This can lead to frustration for parents since they can’t keep up with the endless conversations, questions, and assignments.
+However, as time passes, curiosity and a brain ready to be trained grow into an understanding mind.
 As a parent, you are the source of this knowledge and skill.
 You are helping your child succeed.
 You are enabling them to become productive adults.

 Why teach kids to think?

 A transparent, concise, and organized culture in which to learn can make a world of difference in the long run.
 We have discussed the advantages of having a culture of inquiry and discovery, but what about the benefits of a growth culture?
-To get the most out of your child, you need to give them different things to think about.
+You must give them different things to consider to get the most out of your child.
 You can’t just ask them to think about their favorite subjects.
 You have to give them something to think about.
 Let them analyze data, write papers, and think about solutions.